zscaler-bd-sa/zpc-aws-cfn-iac-scanning/README.md

-# Zscaler Posture Control (ZPC) - Vulnerable Terraform Infrastructure
+# Zscaler Posture Control (ZPC) - Vulnerable Cloudformation Template

 This is "Vulnerable by Design" Terraform repository.